breadgoat1984/MP4_to_IMG/README.md

 Breadgoat - Breadgoat.com

-This Python script is just a simple script that uses opencv to read a video file and then output images(screenshots) of every 30 frames.
+This Python script is just a simple script that uses opencv to read a local video file and then output images(screenshots) of every 30 frames.
 It only keeps a new screen shot if the current image is different from the previous one by a value of '5'. this value can be changed in the script, there is a comment stating where.